jsqrt/bun-bundler/README.md

 [![Bun](https://img.shields.io/badge/Bun-Compatible-brightgreen.svg)](https://bun.sh/)
 [![Node.js](https://img.shields.io/badge/Node.js-Compatible-brightgreen.svg)](https://nodejs.org/)

-Bun-Bundler is a powerful and efficient Markup bundler designed for powerful devs.
+Bun-Bundler is a powerful markup bundler designed for powerful devs.
 It offers a comprehensive solution for bundling and optimizing your web projects, with support for various technologies and features that streamline your development workflow.